Skip to main content

 • Thematic analysis for identifying patterns across datasets

-• Support for text, audio, video, and image data
+• Support for text, audio, video, image, and bibliographic data

-What sets it apart: ATLAS.ti is purpose-built for qualitative research methods.
-Its coding features are mature and flexible, supporting both deductive (predefined codes) and inductive (emergent codes) approaches.
-The AI coding assistant can suggest codes and auto-code segments, though experienced researchers typically review these suggestions carefully.
+What sets it apart: MAXQDA is purpose-built for qualitative research methods, with mature, flexible coding that supports both deductive (predefined codes) and inductive (emergent codes) approaches.
+Its AI Assist features can summarize documents and suggest codes, though experienced researchers typically review these suggestions carefully.

-Limitations: ATLAS.ti is expensive compared to AI-native platforms, and its learning curve is steep.
-It is a specialized platform for qualitative analysis and does not help with literature discovery, citation management, or quantitative work.
+Limitations: MAXQDA has a steep learning curve and is priced for serious qualitative work rather than casual use.
+It is a specialized platform for qualitative analysis and does not help with literature discovery, citation management, or AI-powered paper synthesis.
 Institutional licensing often provides the best value.

 6. NVivo: Best for Mixed-Methods Research